Top of the page

 Hydrocelectomy is surgery to remove a hydrocele.
 A hydrocele is a fluid-filled sac inside the scrotum.
-A hydrocele happens when there is an opening between the belly and the scrotum.
-This allows fluid to pass back and forth between the belly and the scrotum and causes the scrotum to fill with fluid.
 A hydrocele can happen on one or both sides of the scrotum.
-The doctor made a very small cut (incision) in your groin to drain the fluid inside the hydrocele and remove the fluid-filled sac inside the scrotum.
+The doctor made a very small cut (incision) in your scrotum to drain the fluid from the hydrocele and to remove the fluid-filled sac.

-You may feel more tired than usual and have some mild groin pain for several days after surgery.
+After your surgery, you may feel more tired than usual and have some mild groin pain for several days.
 Your groin and scrotum may be swollen or bruised.
 This usually gets better in 2 to 3 weeks.

 You will probably be able to go back to work or school 4 to 7 days after surgery.
 But you will need to avoid strenuous exercise or heavy lifting for 2 to 4 weeks.